 Tabular data in Pandas is referred to as a “DataFrame.”
 We can’t call everything “tables-” otherwise, our choice of vague terminology would grow horribly confusing when we refer to data in different systems.
 Between you and me though, DataFrames are basically tables.

 So how do we represent two-dimensional data via command line: a concept which inherently interprets and displays information one-dimensionally?

 DataFrames consist of individual parts which are easy-to-understand at face value.
 It’s the complexity of these things together, creating a sum greater than the whole of its parts, which fuels the seemingly endless power of DataFrames.
 If we want any hope of contributing to the field of Data Science, we need to not only understand the terminology but at least be aware of core concepts of what a DataFrame is beneath the hood.
 This understanding is what separates engineers from Excel monkeys.

 Parts of a DataFrame

 Were you expecting this post just to be a bunch of one-liners in Pandas?
 Good, I hope you're disappointed.
 Strap yourself in, we might actually learn something today.
 Class is now in session, baby.
 Let's break apart what makes a DataFrame, piece-by-piece:

 - Series' are objects native to Pandas (and Numpy) which refer to one-dimensional sequences of data.
 Another example of a one-dimensional sequence of data could be an array, but series' are much more than arrays: they're a class of their own for many powerful reasons, which we'll see in a moment.

-- Axis refers to the 'direction' of a series, or in other words, whether a series is a column or a row.
+- Axis refers to the 'direction' of a series, or in other words "column" or "row".
 A series with an axis of

 0is a row, whereas a series with an axis of